idaholab/moose/modules/navier_stokes/doc/content/syntax/Modules/NavierStokesFV/index.md

 ## Bernoulli pressure jump treatment

-Please see [the Bernouilli pressure variable documentation](BernoulliPressureVariable.md) for more information.
+Please see [the Bernoulli pressure variable documentation](BernoulliPressureVariable.md) for more information.

 ## Examples